 In the submission for “Nifty Assignments”, please limit the initial abstract to 2 pages.
-Accepted submissions will be presented by the author of the assignment at the conference and final abstracts will be published on the conference website afterwards.
+Accepted submissions will be presented by the author of the assignment at the conference and final abstracts will be published on the conference website afterward.

 “Lightning Talks” are quick, 5 to 10-minute informal presentations that will be neither peer-reviewed nor published in the ACM digital library.
 A conference committee will accept proposals of general interest to fit the allotted time slots for the lightning talks.

 Accepted notifications will indicate a time limit for each presentation.
-To submit, send a title and an abstract of no more than four sentences to Diana Linville by 3/22/2022.
+To submit, send a title and an abstract of no more than four sentences to Joseph Kendall-Morwick by 4/7/2023.

 K-12 Teacher Submissions

 The 2022 Central Plains Regional Conference of the Consortium for Computer Sciences will feature a track for K-12 teachers.
 All K-12 educators who are interested in becoming academic presenters are encouraged to submit a paper, tutorial, workshop, panel proposal, nifty assignment or lightning talk for consideration.

 The Central Plains region seeks to encourage student projects and research by providing a forum for them to present their work.
-Student papers will be accepted for presentation during the conference and will be posted on the CCSC: Central Plains web site.
+Student papers will be accepted for presentation during the conference and will be posted on the CCSC: Central Plains website.
 Student papers accepted for presentation will not be published in the Journal.
-Papers will be accepted from both undergraduate and graduate students.
+Papers will be accepted by both undergraduate and graduate students.